 CHAMONIX LEATHER GRANITE

-Chamonix Leather, from Brazil, is a spectacular brown, grey and white combination of textures and patterns that evoke the beauties and dangers of Alpine adventure.
+Chamonix Leather, from Brazil, is a spectacular brown, grey, and white combination of textures and patterns that evoke the beauties and dangers of Alpine adventure.
 Areas of fracture combine with cloudy ones, conveying a sense of peaks and valleys.
 Here, a leathered finish makes it easier to examine the patterns in detail and depth than a highly polished surface might permit.
 Bring out subtle browns in this complex mixture by surrounding Chamonix Leather with natural wood tones.
 Under-counter lighting will bring out fascinating detail.

 WOODSTONE LEATHER GRANITE

-If leathered surfaces seem to strike a more sedate note than highly-polished ones, Woodstone Leather is just the stone to make you think that through again!
+If leathered surfaces seem to strike a more sedate note than highly polished ones, Woodstone Leather is just the stone to make you think that through again!
 Shades of brown, creamy white, gold and gray create the look of a jewel-box spilled on a counter.
 Strong contrasts and dramatic veining add energy to beautiful colors.
-Woodstone’s whorls, veins and splashes of color demand a little space.
+Woodstone’s whorls, veins, and splashes of color demand a little space.
 This attention-drawing stone is not your first choice for a tiny room, but it is perfect for a large kitchen where the party always seems to land.
 Whether the rest of your décor plan heads toward light or dark, Woodstone will bring spectacular vitality to your room.

-Although designers are in constant search for new and exciting decorative materials, there are solid reasons that make granite a classic choice for counters and other kitchen surfaces.
+Although designers are in constant search of new and exciting decorative materials, there are solid reasons that make granite a classic choice for counters and other kitchen surfaces.
 Durability and ease of care score high for granite.
 Patterns that set a wide variety of moods and a wealth of colors present a single problem—narrowing down a single choice from a collection of so many beautiful stones.
 High-quality granite kitchen counters will last you through a lifetime of kitchen labor and hospitality.
 There will always be room for this traditional natural treasure in long-lasting decorative plans.